DanielBarie/FritzingBuild/README.md

 # Dynamically linked, Qt-zlib
+Works, use [this release script](release_dyn.sh) which tries to copy over required libraries (Qt, spice, git2, quazip, clipping).
+Needs some finishing touches, see ugly fix for problems involving symbol references.

 ## Prepare and Do Qt Build
   - note: Be careful when re-configuring.
 There may be artifacts from previous builds.
 See https://stackoverflow.com/questions/6067271/qt-when-building-qt-from-source-how-do-i-clean-old-configure-configurations
   - note: Documentation: https://doc.qt.io/qt-6/configure-options.html section "Reconfiguring Existing Builds"